1SHARMA997/Capstone_OWN_11/README.md

 # diffReport
-Python Package to report the differences between two files
+Python Package to report the differences between two or multiple files